Unfun: Release and reissues

+By the two-week point, conflict appeared between the members, who did not like being stuck in a vehicle for ten hours at a time.
 Jawbreaker largely avoided performing "Busy" during this trek due to it giving Schwarzenbach issues with his throat.
-Bauermeister said that while it was an exciting experience, it was straining their personal relationships, to the point that he was not talking to Pfahler and Schwarzenbach by the time they had made it to Canada.
+Bauermeister and Schwarzenbach's conflicting personalities led to hostility.
+The former was dealing with undiagnosed depression, which made him feel like a third wheel against Pfahler and Schwarzenbach.
+Bauermeister said that while touring was an exciting experience, it was straining their personal relationships, to the point that he was not talking to Pfahler and Schwarzenbach by the time they had made it to Canada.
 Though the tour helped establish the band on the national punk touring circuit, tensions between the members saw them break up upon returning home.
 After this, Bauermeister and Schwarzenbach returned to NYU, which was followed by several months without communication.
 In 1992, Shredder released the album on CD.
 At Cheplowitz's suggestion, all of the songs from the Whack & Blite EP were included on these editions.
 The band agreed, knowing that the EP was out of print at that time.
-In an interview a few years later, Bauermeister said the label had no interest in re-pressing the album on vinyl as no one was interested in re-pressing Whack & Blite.
+In an interview a few years later, Bauermeister said the label had no interest in re-pressing the album on vinyl as no one was interested in Whack & Blite.
 Shredder Records reissued the CD in digipak packaging in 2002.

 In January 2008, Pfahler announced that Unfun would be reissued later in the year; Jon Golden and Pfahler remastered the album the following month.
 In a subsequent update, Pfahler said the rest of their catalogue would be reissued in due time.
-According to Pfahler, Golden inspected the master tapes "and he smelled them and he was like, 'Uh-oh this is not gonna do, you gotta go take care of this..
-This prompted the pair to bake the them in order to transfer the audio to a digital format ahead of the remastering.
-In October 2008, Pfahler said he was returning to the studio to continue working on the remaster as there were flutters' in that first pass, which is a techie way of saying that gummy leader tape splices between the songs made the beginnings and endings sound like they had been drinking, which is a longwinded way of saying that it was fucked up."
+According to Pfahler, Golden inspected the master tapes "and he smelled them and he was like, 'Uh-oh this is not gonna do, you gotta go take care of this.
+This prompted the pair to bake them in order to transfer the audio to a digital format ahead of the remastering.
+In October 2008, Pfahler said he was returning to the studio to continue working on the remaster, as there were flutters' in that first pass, which is a techie way of saying that gummy leader tape splices between the songs made the beginnings and endings sound like they had been drinking, which is a longwinded way of saying that it was fucked up."
 Though the plan for this reissue was to be initially a Hot Topic exclusive, this was later dropped.
-This edition was eventually released on March 30, 2010, adding the 7" mix of "Busy" as a bonus track, which had been left of the band's sole compilation Etc. (2002).
+This edition was eventually released on March 30, 2010, adding the 7" mix of "Busy" as a bonus track, which had been left off the band's sole compilation, Etc. (2002).
 The booklet includes all of the artwork relating to Whack & Blite, as well as photographs of the band recording the album.
 Blackball Records has since re-pressed it on vinyl in 2015 and 2022.